 During the conference’s Innovations Workshop, Holcim presented additional Life Cycle Assessment modelling undertaken as part of the ViroDecs™ Environmental Product Declaration registration, comparing the cradle-to-gate greenhouse gas (GHG) emissions of the ViroDecs™ product range to equivalent Australian-average data for ready-mix concrete.

-Highlighting the potential benefits of the lower carbon concrete, Holcim revealed that using ViroDecs™ on a hypothetical 500,000m3 large scale infrastructure project instead of the equivalent normal-class concrete from an average Australian supplier could reduce greenhouse gas emissions by up to 170,000 tonnes of CO2-equivalent - a figure equivalent to removing 32,635 cars from Australian roads, or powering 24,285 Australian homes with renewable energy sources, for a year.
+Highlighting the potential benefits of the lower carbon concrete, Holcim revealed that using ViroDecs™ on a hypothetical 500,000m3 large scale infrastructure project instead of the equivalent normal-class concrete from an average Australian supplier could reduce greenhouse gas emissions by up to 170,000 tonnes of CO2-equivalent - a figure equivalent to removing 32,635 cars from Australian roads1, or powering 24,285 Australian homes with renewable energy sources2, for a year.

 The modelling showed that in comparison to the Australian National Life Cycle Inventory Database’s (AusLCI) general ready-mix concrete: